If you can’t find early adopters, you can’t build a business. – Trevor Owens, Lean Startup Machine CEO

 - Blog posts: If you can find blog posts on the topic you’re investigating, you can find early adopters.
 Maybe the author experiences the pain?
 Maybe the people sharing the posts?
 Maybe the people writing comments?
 How-to posts are clear expressions of needs.
-Comment threads are usually a good starting point.
+Comment threads are usually a good starting point to start digging.

 - YouTube: YouTube is the home of How-to videos.
 The same model applies on there.
-Except, you’ll probably find even more people on YouTube!
+Except, you’ll probably find even more people on there.

 - Personal ads: Craigslist or even personal ads in newspapers are great places to find expressed needs.
-AirBnB notoriously used Craiglist to find early adopters.
+Airbnb notoriously used Craiglist to find early adopters.
 Many others followed in their footsteps.
-Enough that, investors called it the unbundling of Craigslist.
+Enough that, investors have called the movement the unbundling of Craigslist.

 - Reddit: Reddit also had its own unbundling.
 Many users visit Reddit seeking advice or looking for solutions.
 You can find early adopters on Reddit (ProductHunt, HackerNews, etc) just by reading through the comments.

 - Twitter: People share things on Twitter that they would not share on LinkedIn or Facebook.
 Maybe communications feel more spontaneous there?
 No matter the reason, pains and problems are more likely to be shared on Twitter.
 Setting up a few “Saved Searches” is a good way to passively find early adopters.